postmanlabs/labs-docs/src/pages/docs/api-governance/configurable-rules/configuring-api-governance-rules.md

 ### Importing rules from the Postman library

-> Team Admins with a [Developer role](/docs/collaborating-in-postman/roles-and-permissions/#team-roles) can import API Governance rules from the Postman library.
+> Only Team Admins with a [Developer role](/docs/collaborating-in-postman/roles-and-permissions/#team-roles) can import API Governance rules from the Postman library.

 Select **Import From Library**.
 To see more details about a particular rule, select the expand icon **>** next to the rule name.
 Select the rules in the library you want to add, then select **Import selected**.
 If you want to import all the rules, select **Import all**.